jalius/jwaim/README.md

 # jwaim - csgo multi-cheat for linux
-this is a cheat for the 64 bit linux csgo (tested on ubuntu 17.04)
+This is a cheat for the 64 bit linux csgo (tested on ubuntu 17.04)
-this cheat utilizes QT graphics library to draw ESP and other info on screen
+It utilizes QT graphics library to draw ESP and other info on screen

 I uploaded it here to share with anyone interested, and mainly just so that I don't lose track of it.
 I hope anyone who finds this can find it useful for learning or for fun.

 Thanks to every helpful person at unknowncheats!

 # installing and running